 I am a biostatistician specialising in Bayesian and early-phase trial methodology at UCB.
 I have experience in cancer and non-cancer clinical trials.
 I have authored several methodology papers and conducted the analysis for several trial results publications.
-By honourary association, I lead a MSc module on early phase trials at the University of Birmingham and supervise PhDs on trial methodology.
+I write statistical software.
+By honourary association, I contribute to a MSc module on early phase trials at the University of Birmingham and supervise PhDs on trial methodology.

 PhD in Clinical Trial Methodology, 2019

 MSc in Statistics, 2011

 University of Sheffield

 University of London

 We collected efficacy and toxicity outcomes from 122 published dose-finding trials.
 This project introduces the data and our insights.

 escalation is an R package for dose-escalation clinical trials, providing a consistent, extensible, modular approach.

 PePS2 is a phase II trial of pembrolizumab in performance status 2 non-small-cell lung cancer patients.

 escalationfor TPI, mTPI and Neuenschwander et al.‘s design for phase I trials, plus MCMC-based CRM …